DIY-Smart-Appliances/SmartFridge/README.md

 Templates are made by starting with the upper left door, followed by the list of its cellar components enclosed in [].

-For
+For easier parsing doors are separated by a comma, and the same applies for cellar components.

+For example a simple fridge with a freezer compartment the template will be: D(d)[T,D,L,A]

+A common fridge with a freezer in the lower part will be D[T,H,D,L,A]/d[T,H,D,L,A].

+A more complex fridge with two upper doors, one with an ice dispenser and the other with a touch screen display.
+D[T,H,D,d,A,C],DH4[T,H,D,A,C1,C2]/d[T,H,D,A]

+More detailed description for each component follows.

 ### Doors

 A fridge door is indicated with an uppercase D, and a freezer door with a lowercase d.

-If the letter is enclosed in parenthesis, it indicates that the door is behind the previous door.
+If the letter is enclosed in parenthesis (), it indicates that the door is behind the previous door.
 This happens with freezer compartments in small fridges.
 A lowercase i after the letter indicates an ice dispenser.

 ### Sensors, lights, cameras and actuators